 Over the years Martin’s had the pleasure of working with some amazing people and companies, the list is long but to name a few: Tom Cochrane, McDonald’s, Raleigh Bikes Canada, Levis Strauss Canada, Dan Hill, Eastgate Square, Propack, Empire Homes, Don Cherry, Brantford General Hospital, Quality Meat Packers and The Sanderson Centre.

-To get our business portrait, model and fitness photography rates, message us and we'll email you our price list.
+For business portrait, model and fitness photography prices, please message us and will be sent.

 Commercial photography and video production rates are by quote only.